backdrop-contrib/taxonomy_field_formatter/README.txt

 -- SUMMARY --

-Module provides a new formatter for "taxonomy term reference" fields to view term fields into nodes (entities).
+Module provides a new formatter for "taxonomy term reference" fields to view taxonomy terms as rendered entities.

 -- REQUIREMENTS --